 Cite the work of those individuals whose ideas, theories, or research have directly influenced your work.
-They may provide key background information, support or dispute your thesis, or offer critical definitions and data.
-Citation of an article implies that you have personally read the cited work.
-In addition to crediting the ideas of others that you used to build your thesis, provide documentation for all facts and figures that are not common knowledge.
-(American Psychological Association, 2010, p.
-169)
+The works you cite provide key background information, support or dispute your thesis, or offer critical definitions and data.
+Cite only works that you have read and ideas that you have incorporated into your writing . . .
+In addition to crediting the ideas of others that you used to develop your thesis, provide documentation for all facts and figures that are not common knowledge.
+(American Psychological Association, 2020, p.
+253)